Contract-Initiated Multichain Execution

 req.amount | uint256 | Amount of PRC20 to bridge.
 Set to 0 if not bridging. |

 req.gasLimit | uint256 | Gas limit for external-chain execution.
-Use 0 to let UGPC estimate it automatically.
-Not recommended for advanced scenarios. |
+Default to 2_000_000 (see Operational Knobs); UGPC charges only for actual gas used and refunds the surplus. |

 req.payload | bytes | ABI-encoded calldata for the CEA to execute on the external chain. |